NotEnoughTime22/WRO_Future_Engineers/README.md

 This repository contains engineering materials of SSTactical's self-driven vehicle model that is competing in the WRO Future Engineers competition in the 2025 season.
 ## Content
 * `Documents` contain the Engineering Journal of the team.
-* `Modela` contain the model files used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
+* `Models` contain the model files used by 3D printers, laser cutting machines and CNC machines to produce the vehicle elements.
 [If there is nothing to add to this location, the directory can be removed.]
    * `EVO Brick Model.stl` is the 3D model of the case holding our EvolutonX1 Brick.
    * `VL53L0X Lego Mount Model.stl` is the 3D model of a mount for our Time of Flight (ToF).
 * `Photos` contains 2 folders holding photos of the team and the vehicle.